Cyber security in the real world

 The world is changing and cyber security is a rapidly-growing global issue.
 Adversaries come in many shapes and sizes, ranging from script kiddies to foreign governments to organized crime.
 Regardless of the adversary, all have easy access to very sophisticated and powerful technologies.
 Moreover, some attacks are so sneaky that they become evident only after the attack has happened.

 Attacks can result in much mayhem and harm with significant monetary losses, but the business impact of a security breach can be difficult to tell.
 This is an area where it is hard to reach definitive and representative figures or findings.
-At least one study, however, from Oxford Economics, provides a set of findings based on surveys and case studies.
+At least one study, however, from Oxford Economics (the PDF is obtainable via wayback machine), provides a set of findings based on surveys and case studies.
 Those findings show that cyber attacks do indeed result in major business impact on victims.

 The job of a vulnerability researcher is to come up with recommendations for minimizing the risk to an organization.
 The tasks of protecting enterprise systems and data include establishing policies, practices and tools that lower the risk of illicit behaviour.
 The technical security assessments performed by vulnerability researchers include the identification of vulnerabilities, misconfigurations, and weaknesses.